Mr. George B. Van Nest

 He is survived by his wife of 56 years, Elizabeth “Betty” (Stilwell) Van Nest and their two loving children and spouses: George S. (Veronica) Van Nest of Clarence, NY and Betsey (Christopher) Reigle of Hilton, NY and their four grandchildren: Alison E. Reigle, Laura A. Reigle; Jordan E. Van Nest and Tyler N. Van Nest.
 He is also survived by one brother, Kenneth J. (Janet) Van Nest of Trenton, NJ; and one brother-in-law, Nicholas Stilwell of Trenton, NJ and many nieces and nephews.

-Calling hours and services have been postponed and will be announced at a future date.
+Friends may call on Thursday, June 17th, 2021 from 4 pm to 7 pm at the H.E.
+Turner & Co.
+Funeral Home, 403 East Main Street, Batavia.
+His funeral service will be held on Friday, June 18th at 11 am at St. Paul Lutheran Church, 31 Washington Avenue, Batavia.
 Burial, with military honors, will follow at Grand View Cemetery, Batavia.
 In lieu of flowers, memorials may be made to St. Paul Lutheran School, 31 Washington Avenue, Batavia, New York 14020.
-To leave a condolence, share a story or light a candle in George’s name, please visit www.bataviafuneralhomes.com.
+To leave a condolence, share a story or light a candle in his memory, please visit www.bataviafuneralhomes.com.